rwxrob/notes/My home lab/Upgrade Kubernetes cluster with Kubespray.md

 *How can I know if there is a Kubespray update?*

 Best way is to check the tags on the Kubespray repo for new ones.

+*Why not just build a new cluster at a given version